dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 #### Forcing a Full Backup

 By default, an incremental backup will be created if there's another full backup in the specified location.
-To create a full backup, set the `force_full` field to `true` in the mutation.
+To create a full backup, set the `forceFull` field to `true` in the mutation.
 Each series of backups can be identified by a unique ID and each backup in the series is assigned a monotonically increasing number.
 The following section contains more details on